grafana/writers-toolkit/docs/sources/review/lint-prose/_index.md

 ## Skip rules

 To skip a rule, enclose the section with HTML comments that first disable, and then re-enable the specific Vale rule.
+Include the specific rule name in the comment, for example `Grafana.We` or `Grafana.Google.Ellipses`.
+The `Grafana.Quotes` rule is a made up example rule to illustrate how to disable a rule.

 To disable the `Grafana.Quotes` rule: